tomsarduy/parallux/README.md

 ##Features

+####Tiny and simple
+With ~4kb only, and just 4 options, the plugin is quite simple and straightforward

 ####Parallaxing everything

 You can add all kind of content inside the background layer, it will works.
 I tested with videos, images (`<img>` tags), background, sliders (slick), text, and it works just fine, since CSS3 translate3D create a layer and use hardware accelerator.